Diana L Theiss PhD, LISW-S - Practice Owner

 I work with individuals (ages 16+), couples, and families looking for support.
 I am knowledgeable about trauma and attachment as it pertains to our mental health and relationships.
 I am experienced in working with anxiety, depression, grief, parenting, and relational difficulties.
 I am a person of faith and, if indicated, willing to incorporate spirituality in our time together.

-Nicole Corl, MSW, LSW
+Nicole Corl, MSW, LISW

 Phone: